sidwellr/schotter/schotter2.md

 }
 ```

-Finally, we edit the view() function to remove the code that was move elsewhere, keeping only the rect() call that draws the squares inside a new for loop that iterates through the model.gravel vector.
+Finally, we edit the view() function to remove the code that was moved elsewhere, keeping only the rect() call that draws the squares inside a new for loop that iterates through the model.gravel vector.

 ```
 for stone in &model.gravel {